10 minutes Reading time

 Our Toy Stores Market Performance Report looks at the top 38 toy-specific retail sites, looking at the successes and seeing where others could improve.
 We’ve excluded department stores and other sites that sell toys, this report is solely for retailers that specialise in selling toys.

-We look at key factors that can be integral to a company’s success such as SEO visibility, social presence and page speed.
+The toy industry trends report looks at key factors that can be integral to a company’s success such as SEO visibility, social presence and page speed.
 In this post you’ll also find information around keyword opportunities.

 If you haven’t already downloaded the report, we’d suggest you grab it now so you can read this article alongside it.
 We take data from across the whole market, so even if you don’t appear in the top lists in the report, we’ll still have your information available.
 Just speak to us and we can give you more details.